 If we collect more or less than the incremental costs of the surfclam and ocean quahog ITQ program, we will apply the difference when setting the per-tag fee in the following year.
 The 2021 direct program costs reflect such an adjustment.

 If you were allocated surfclam or ocean quahog cage tags at the start of the 2022 fishing year, you are responsible for any cost recovery fee that results from the use of those tags to land surfclams or ocean quahogs at any time during the year.
 This applies even if you lease the tags or permanently transfer your quota share allocation to someone else.

 How do I pay my bill?

+Bills are issued by a program of the U.S. Treasury called the Centralized Receivables Service.
 Instructions for payment will be included in the bill.
-All payments will be made through the Pay.gov website using either a credit card or the account number and routing number from a bank account.
+All payments will be made online using either a credit card or the account number and routing number from a bank account.